gatewaycat/iowa-liquor-sales2/README.md

 ![Sales by category since 2012](3-time-series-titos.png)
 ![Sales by category since 2012](3-time-series-ciroc.png)

+Note that Ciroc is a rapper-sponsored liqueur, and it is common knowledge in liquor sales that liqueurs tend to be more prone to fads.

 # 4 Machine Learning

 ## Feature Engineering

 _See [4-feature-engineering.ipynb](4-feature-engineering.ipynb)_

+The original dataset, after cleaning, is a ledger of some 19 million transactions.

+Here are the first 3 rows.

 |    |      Invoice | Date                |   Store_num | Store                         | Address            | City       |   Zip |   County_num | County   |   Subcategory_num | Subcategory             |   Vendor_num | Vendor          |   Item_num | Item                               |   Bottle_pack |   Bottle_mL |   Bottle_cost |   Bottle_retail |   Bottle_count |   Cents |    mL |   Gallons |   Longitude |   Latitude | Category   | Anomalous   |   Random |
 |---:|-------------:|:--------------------|------------:|:------------------------------|:-------------------|:-----------|------:|-------------:|:---------|------------------:|:------------------------|-------------:|:----------------|-----------:|:-----------------------------------|--------------:|------------:|--------------:|----------------:|---------------:|--------:|------:|----------:|------------:|-----------:|:-----------|:------------|---------:|